eGovPDX/design-tokens/README.md

     *   A push to the `zeroheight-incoming/` directory automatically triggers the `process-zeroheight-tokens.yml` GitHub Action.
     *   The action creates a new feature branch from `main` (e.g., `feat/update-zeroheight-tokens-YYYY-MM-DD-HHMMSS`).
     *   It then processes all `.json` files in the `zeroheight-incoming/` directory, resolving aliases and merging them into a single token set.
-    *   The final output is generated as `output/zeroheight_tokens.css`.
+    *   The final output is generated as `output/design_tokens.css` and `output/design_tokens.json`.

 3.  **Pull Request and Review**:
-    *   If the processing results in changes to the output file, the action commits the new `zeroheight_tokens.css` to the feature branch.
+    *   If the processing results in changes to the output file, the action commits the new `design_tokens.css` and `design_tokens.json` to the feature branch.
     *   A pull request is automatically created from the feature branch to `main`, ready for team review.
     *   If there are no changes to the tokens, the workflow completes gracefully without creating a pull request.